MatthewPatey/Fixel/paper/sections/lrm.md

 If the operands are numbers, then the operands are compared arithmetically.
 If the operands are Strings, then the strings are compared lexicographically using the numeric equivalents of their characters.

 ### Equality Operators
-Equality operators are left associative and include the symbols == and !=.
+Equality operators are left-associative and include the symbols == and !=.
 These operators have a lower priority than relational operators.

 	equality-expression:
 		relational-expression